No, I am not quite Bill Dauterive levels of sad, yet…

-Learning to can foods is a useful skill that I am starting to learn.
+Canning foods is a useful skill that I am starting to learn.

-It requires a little more work to make sure it is good quality and hasn’t been sitting out forever.
+It requires a little more work to ensure that it is good quality and hasn’t been sitting out forever.
 I typically buy dry beans, quinoa, rice, oatmeal, buckwheat, and spices from bins.
 They also have flour that can be good.
-They have other things to avoid like candy, really good tasting pancake mixes - I love pancakes too much.
-Finding a store with a lot of bins and spending a bit of time looking and taking notes can result in some healthy and interesting finds.
+They have other things to avoid like candy, really good-tasting pancake mixes - I love pancakes too much.
+Spending a bit of time looking and taking notes can result in some healthy and interesting finds.

 Be careful though, they have things that look healthy - like textured vegetable protein(TVP) that just might have been processed with ammonia - that are not.

-This requires that you buy quality containers that can be closed tightly which adds expense but is a one time cost.
+This requires that you buy quality containers that can be closed tightly, which adds expense but is a one-time cost.

 Vegetables and fruit